logicalclocks/logicalclocks.github.io/docs/setup_installation/common/api_key.md

 ## Delete your API Key

-First, login to your Hopsworks.ai account, click on the Settings tab, then click on the API Key tab, and finally click on *Delete API Key* as shown below:
+First, login to your [managed.hopsworks.ai](https://managed.hopsworks.ai) account, click on the Settings tab, then click on the API Key tab, and finally click on *Delete API Key* as shown below:

 <p align="center">
   <figure>